Can surfing kill you?

 Conclusion

-So can surfing kill you?
-Yes as you’ve read above there are some rare occasions when people lose their lives in pursuit of this amazing sport but for the most part, surfing is a safe activity.
+Yes, as you’ve read above, there are some rare occasions when people lose their lives in pursuit of this amazing sport, but for the most part, surfing is a safe activity.

-Always treat the ocean with respect and if you’re just learning to surf make sure to check the local lifeguard policies and stay out of the ocean when the waves get too big.
+Always treat the ocean with respect, and if you’re just learning to surf, make sure to check the local lifeguard policies and stay out of the sea when the waves get too big.